Peter von Hagenbach: Biography

-Following a rebellion by towns of the Upper Rhine against his tyranny, Hagenbach was put on trial for the atrocities committed during the occupation of Breisach, found guilty of war crimes, and beheaded at Breisach.
-His trial, which was held by an ad hoc tribunal of the Holy Roman Empire in 1474 was the first “international” recognition of commanders’ obligations to act lawfully.
-He was convicted of crimes, specifically murder, rape and perjury, among other crimes, that "he as a knight was deemed to have a duty to prevent."
+Following a rebellion by towns of the Upper Rhine against his tyranny, Hagenbach was put on trial for the atrocities committed during the occupation of Breisach.
+His trial, which was held by an ad hoc tribunal of the Holy Roman Empire in 1474, was the first "international" recognition of commanders' obligations to act lawfully.
+He was convicted of crimes, specifically murder, war rape, and perjury, among other crimes, that "he as a knight was deemed to have a duty to prevent".
 He defended himself by arguing that he was only following orders from the Duke of Burgundy, to whom the Holy Roman Empire had given Breisach.
+The ad hoc tribunal, however, refused to accept this as a defense.
+Peter von Hagenbach was found guilty of murder, rape, and perjury, and was beheaded at Breisach.

+Legacy

 Although there was no explicit use of a doctrine of command responsibility, it is seen as the first trial based on that principle.
-It also includes the earliest documented prosecution of gender-based/targeted crimes before an international tribunal when he was convicted for rapes committed by his troops.
+It also includes the earliest documented prosecution of sexually-based/targeted crimes before an international tribunal when he was convicted for rapes committed by his troops.
+More recently, the trial of Peter von Hagenbach has been cited to argue against ongoing efforts in modern Australia seeking the retrial or posthumous pardon of convicted Boer War criminals Breaker Morant, Peter Handcock, George Witton, and Henry Picton.